 Have you ever plugged in your external drive to your computer and suddenly not gain access?
 In this article, we provide four effective solutions for your USB drive not being initialized.
 Below are instructions on how to initialize your hard drive, switch connection cables, scan your computer for viruses and malware, clean your external drive with DiskPart, diagnose hard drive problems, and fix MBR.

-Using an external hard drive could seem as easy as plugging it in to a USB port for the average user.
-A hard drive may be successfully installed to your computer but will not actually appear on My Computer.
-It might also appear as “disk is unknown, not initialized, unallocated” in System Tools.
+Using an external hard drive could seem as easy as plugging it into a USB port for the average user.
+A hard drive may be successfully installed on your computer, but will not appear on My Computer.
+It might also appear as "disk is unknown, not initialized, unallocated" in System Tools.

-This is easiest way to fix “Disk Unknown Not Initialized” issue.
+This is the easiest way to fix the "Disk Unknown Not Initialized" issue.
 Follow the steps below.

 1. Right-click on My Computer > Manage to run Disk Management.